-- Use the command's data to operate with the aggregate root's methods and behavior. - Internally within the domain objects, domain events could be raised while the transaction is executed, but that is transparent from a Command Handler point of view.
+- Use the command's data to operate with the aggregate root's methods and behavior. - Internally within the domain objects, raise domain events while the transaction is executed, but that is transparent from a command handler point of view.

 • If the aggregate's operation result is successful and after the transaction is finished, raise integration events command handler.
-(These might also be raised by infrastructure classes like repositories.) .
+(These might also be raised by infrastructure classes like repositories.)